 In Myrtle Beach are, standing in the back row from left, Princeton baseball seniors Sy Snedeker, Taylor Beckett, Jake Boone, Connor Udell, and Keith Gabrielson.
 In the front row, from left, are Princeton field hockey senior Emma Street, women’s lacrosse player Olivia Pugh, and field hockey senior Julianna Tornetta.

 Keeping up training while away from school, teammates, and coaches for more time than usual was a concern for every athlete.
+Being able to work out for a regular amount of time or even working out at all was an improbability for many.
+People often started using supplements to compensate for their lost gym time.
+The ways in which some of these pills work are clinically proven, but they should be taken after consulting a doctor or physiologist.
+Clearly, there was anxiety and eagerness among many athletes to be able to train properly again.
 The five baseball seniors are all enrolled and back on campus this spring semester with the hopes of having at least a shortened non-conference baseball schedule after the Ivy League Council of Presidents announced in February that there will be no league competition or championships.
 All share hopes of playing an extra college season in graduate school or starting professional baseball careers beyond Princeton.
 Jake Boone got a jumpstart when he signed a professional contract last summer.
 Working together in Myrtle Beach kept them on track.
-They lifted and worked out at their local YMCA and found a local baseball facility to hit and pitch in — sometimes close to midnight.
+They lifted and worked out at their local YMCA and found a local baseball facility to hit and pitch in – sometimes close to midnight.

 “The owner of the place left us a key under the mat,” says Beckett.
 “We could come late at night when his lessons were done, and no one was in there and our schoolwork was done and get our workouts in.
 It was awesome from a coronavirus perspective as well to have access to a facility that we had to ourselves and not to a crowded place.”